-The GPFirst programme encourages people with mild to moderate medical conditions to visit their General Practitioners (GPs) first, rather than going directly to the emergency department.
+The GPFirst programme encourages people with mild to moderate medical conditions to visit their General Practitioners (GPs) first, rather than going directly to the Emergency Department (ED).

-Going to the GP first allows you to receive timely medical treatment for your condition, and enables emergency departments to focus on more urgent cases requiring medical attention.
+Going to the GP first allows you to receive timely medical treatment for your condition, and enables EDs to focus on more urgent cases requiring medical attention.

 The programme was introduced at Changi General Hospital (CGH) in 2014.
-Residents in the East of Singapore receive a $50 subsidy on the prevailing attendance fee when they are referred to the CGH Accident and Emergency Department by participating GPs.
+Residents in the East of Singapore receive a $50 subsidy on the prevailing attendance fee and prioritised over non-emergency cases, when they are referred to CGH Emergency Department by participating GPs.

 Click here to search for a participating clinic near you.
 Please select "GPFirst" under Programme.